IEA Summer Spotlight 2014

 7-Week Session: June 22 - August 9, 2014

 The Institute for Educational Advancement's Caroline D. Bradley Scholarship awards highly gifted 7th grade applicants with a four-year scholarship to a high school that fits their individual intellectual and personal needs.
-The application deadline for the 2014 Scholarship is May 2, 2014.
+The application deadline for the 2014 Scholarship was May 2, 2014.
 To be notified when details for the 2015 Scholarship become available, please join our email list.

 The Institute for Educational Advancement's pioneering Yunasa and Yunasa West summer camps unite highly able 10- to 14-year-olds with experts in the social and emotional development of gifted children.
 In a nurturing setting, campers explore and grow the intellectual, spiritual, emotional, social and physical aspects of their lives.

 Yunasa West (Sedalia, Colorado): June 15 - June 22, 2014